seamplex/feenox/examples/basic.markdown

 # Buffon’s needle

-Buffon’s needle is a classical probability problem that dates back from the XVIII century whose solution depends on the value of $\pi$.
+Buffon’s needle is a classical probability problem that dates back from the 18th century whose solution depends on the value of $\pi$.
 When I first read about this problem in my high-school years, I could not believe two things.
 The first one, that the number $\pi$ had something to do with the probability a stick has of crossing a line.
 And the